 The adversity for we who now live is that society tells us to question everything, and the fact is that, yes, there really is merit to skepticism, but the amount of that merit is much smaller than we think.
 Bear this in mind as I speak to you, though: I’m not condoning naively putting oneself in absurdly dangerous situations without a worthy cause.

 I dare you, reader, to ask God to do something absolutely insane with you, and even more, I dare you to trust Him to lead you in the correct way.
-It’s our disbelief that is insane, not His sovereignty over all things, because the reality is that He is the most sane thing alive.
+It’s our disbelief that is insane, not His sovereignty over all things, because the reality is that He is the sanest thing you will ever encounter.